Sneaky-Celery/Study-Guides/README.md

 # Study-Guides
 # These are short scripts for tutoring or studying basic coding concepts with the python language.
-# They are free to use and download.
+# They are free to download, use, or modify.